alexal1/Insomniac/docs/README.md

-if you use flow, you maybe don't want to wait for working-hours on a specific session, because the following session in the flow might be in the working hours and you dont want to stop the flow.
+if you use flow, you maybe don't want to wait for working-hours on a specific session, because the following session in the flow might be in the working hours and you don't want to stop the flow.
 If that's the case, use this parameter

+#### --direct-messages-limit 10
+limit on total amount of DMs-actions during the current session, disabled by default.
+It can be a number (e.g. 10) or a range (e.g. 9-12)

 ### Unfollowing
 More unfollowing options will be unblocked.